-Optimising your internal processes will go a long way towards delivering a great customer experience.
-However, don’t forget to consider your operations from the point of view of your customers.
+Optimizing your internal processes will go a long way towards delivering a great customer experience.
+However, don’t forget to consider your operations from your customer’s point of view.

-Mapping customer journeys from beginning to end is a powerful technique for understanding each of the steps taken by your customers to interact with your organisation and support operations.
+Mapping customer journeys from beginning to end is a powerful technique for understanding each of the steps taken by your customers to interact with your organization and support operations.

-A customer journey map should visualise both your customer facing touch points and internal handoffs across your support operations.
-Developing these maps forces your organisation to take a more holistic view of your customer care experience.
+A customer journey map should visualize both your customer facing touch points and internal handoffs across your support operations.
+Developing these maps forces your organization to take a more holistic view of your customer care experience.

 They are a useful tool for identifying pain points that may be causing customer churn.
 Awareness and understanding of these pain points allows you to design appropriate solutions, leading to an improved customer experience and greater levels of retention.

 A customer journey map is a framework to visualize the step-by-step interactions between a customer and a business.
 It covers the full life-cycle of the customer, from their first encounter with the business, through ongoing service, to renewal.